🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 The Kelly Criterion: The Mathematical Foundation

-Kelly Criterion gives the theoretically optimal fraction of your bankroll to bet on each trade: f = (bp - q) / b
+Kelly Criterion establishes the theoretically ideal percentage of your capital to deploy on each wager: f = (bp - q) / b

 • b = net odds received (e.g., if YES costs 0.40, b = 1.5)